The Great Simpsina: Plot

 The Simpsons go peach picking.
 They come back home with too many peaches, so they eat only recipes with peaches.
 After a while, all the family except Marge get tired of eating peaches.
 In an attempt to get rid of the peaches, Homer takes Marge to get a massage.
 Meanwhile, Bart, Lisa, and Maggie take the peaches to different locations.
 But, Bart no longer has his peaches when the school bullies take over.
 Lisa is then lost in a deserted area.
 A raccoon chases Lisa inside an illusionist's house.
 When the illusionist called "The Great Raymondo" finds her, he questions her and teaches her some magic tricks.

 Lisa starts presenting magic tricks to the school, and to "The Great Raymondo".
 Eventually, Raymondo becomes fond of his apprentice and entrusts her with his most shielded secret, the trick of "The Great Milk Can Escape".
 Lisa presents this act at school and while signing autographs she meets a flattering boy who charms her into explaining the act.
 Shortly, it is revealed that the boy is the son of rival illusionist Cregg Demon, and merely used her to steal the secret of the Milk Can act, much to Lisa's shock.
 After Demon states that he is going to present it at his next show at an upcoming magic convention (he claims that he learned the trick after being met by the ghost of the trick's creator, Harry Houdini), a betrayed Raymondo rejects Lisa's apology and angrily orders her to leave his home.
 Lisa, saddened with guilt, tries to stop doing magic; however, Homer, saddened by his daughter's melancholy, tries to reassure her, only for her to start crying as Homer comforts her.
 Homer goes to Raymondo's mansion to demands he forgive his daughter, but gets caught in a diamond-patterned net.
 Homer asks Raymondo to release him from the net and to forgive Lisa.

 After some thinking, Raymondo decides to offer Lisa a chance to redeem herself by helping him stop Demon from performing the Milk Can act.
 At the convention, Demon gets trapped inside the milk can and risks being drowned.
-Lisa tries to step in to save him, but is stopped by Ricky Jay, David Copperfield and Penn & Teller (in their second guest appearance on the show), who reveal they had replaced the fake milk can with a real one so that Demon will be unable to escape, thus eliminating him as competition to them.
+Lisa tries to step in to save him, but is stopped by Ricky Jay, David Copperfield and Penn & Teller (in their second guest appearance on the show), who reveal they had replaced the fake milk can with a real one so that Demon will be unable to escape as revenge against him for stealing all their well known tricks.
 After a fight, Raymondo saves him by making a girder fall onto the magicians, and Demon decides to quit magic.
 At the end, Raymondo and Lisa do their act, with Lisa wowing the audience and Raymondo attempting to get high from inhaling enough ether to see a hallucination of his late wife and former assistant Esther.